 |What do you like about this school?
 Dislike?
 Do you feel safe at this college?||Is everything I need (hygiene products, extra clothes, etc.) available to me on campus?||What is the class syllabus?
 How often are tests administered?|

 |Are the students friendly and accepting of different types of people?||What food is offered in the cafeteria?
 Are there food options that meet my personal needs?|

 What parts of the college should I make sure to see?

-The staff at the admissions office will be able to give you a campus tour, but keep in mind that you may need to register for the tour ahead of time.
+A member of the college community will be able to give you a campus tour, but keep in mind that you may need to register for the tour ahead of time.
 You will be able to walk the halls of the campus and learn more about what events are coming up and what makes that college unique in comparison to others.
 Although the tour will cover all the stellar structures and astonishing features of the campus, you should also take a look at the areas that may not be included in a typical tour, such as dorm rooms, student centers, academic departments, and the cafeteria.
 If you love to read and know that you will be reading a lot when school starts, make sure to check out the school library.
 Likewise, if you are a fan of the great outdoors, see what life is like outside the campus.

 Do I have a better chance of being accepted into a college if I visit it?

 It depends entirely on the college, so do your research!
 However, keep in mind that college visitation will only help, not hurt.
 By visiting colleges you are letting the admissions officers know that you are interested in their school and its programs.
 You will have the opportunity to show the admissions officers a side of you that they would not be able to see on an application, so make it count.